manuelernestog/sveltekit-cloudflare-d1-drizzle/README.md

 ### Drizzle Studio

-To run dreaze studio go to drizzle.config.ts and change the dbCredentials to your db in .wrangler folder then run `pnpm db:studio`
+To run Drizzle Studio go to drizzle.config.ts and change the dbCredentials to your db in .wrangler folder then run `pnpm db:studio`

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.